 Young stroke survivors are faced with services tailored for older and retired people and require additional support.
-Paul Keogan had a stroke at 17 and managed to make a full recovery but it took more than just physiotherapy…
+Paul Keogan had a stroke at 17.
+He managed to make a full recovery, but it took more than just physiotherapy…

-After a speedy recovery of just two weeks in Beaumont Hospital, Paul was discovered with a brain aneurysm, which required surgery.
+After a speedy, two weeks recovery in Beaumont Hospital, Paul Keogan was discovered with a brain aneurysm, which required surgery.
 The surgery had a 97.5% success rate but, unfortunately, Paul was one of the unlucky few.

 At just 17, Paul had a stroke, which began a road to recovery that would reveal shortcomings in HSE stroke rehabilitation for young patients.

 My first steps to recovery